 Don’t believe me?
 This scenario is posited by Kenneth Bailey, in his book, Jesus Through Middle Eastern Eyes, Downers Grove: Intervarsity Press (2008).
 Bailey has spent more than thirty (30) years living and teaching in seminaries and other institutions in Egypt, Lebanon, Cyprus and Jerusalem, studying the culture.
 Bailey has researched and examined ancient, medieval and modern New Testament translations and commentaries in the languages that were closer to those spoken by Christ — Hebrew, Syriac, and Aramaic.
 He does not reject Scripture, nor is he a proponent of the historical critical method or some sort of revisionist concept of biblical of interpretation.
 Rather, he is a very ardent and passionate student of Scripture, who has had the opportunity to live and study in the areas where Jesus, the Apostles, and the Prophets lived walked and talked.
 Bailey notes that the layout of the family home in the City of David remained essentially the same from the time of Christ through the second world war.
 Bailey uses these details to help deepen our understanding of the narrative of Luke, to polish the glass so that we can see more clearly.

 Bailey observes that in Middle Eastern culture, family and hospitality are extremely important.
 If Mary and Joseph could not have found a room in which to stay in Bethlehem, they would have been within an hour’s ride or walk of Elizabeth and Zechariah or other relatives.
 They could easily have made the trek to family who could have helped this new mother give birth to her first child.
 Moreover, Joseph was from the line of David.
 To turn away an heir of King David in the City of David would have brought shame on the entire village.
-The son of a King, though not a king himself, the family name meant something to this sleepy village, as did the words of the prophets uttered so long ago and preserved in sacred writ.
+The son of a King, though not a king himself, the family name meant something to this sleep village, as did the words of the prophets uttered so long ago and preserved in sacred writ.
 It is also conceivable that there were other members of Joseph’s family or ancestors of David who returned to the town for the census.
 Others likely stayed in the home making the guest room and the family’s room full.
 But certainly the family would not have turned their kinsmen out into the cold, Judean night to birth a child in a stable or cave.

 That Jesus was welcomed into a family home and Mary and Joseph shown the appropriate hospitality is strengthened by the story of the visit of the shepherds on the night of His birth.
 Shepherds were considered unclean, and held a low social status.
 When the shepherds were told by the angels that Jesus lay in a manger, they were reassured that Christ was born to a humble home, according to Bailey.
 The first visitors were considered outcasts in society, yet they were welcomed into this humble home, at the bedside of the King of Kings.
 And isn’t this what God have wanted?
 Not that His Son be born in the flesh, alone in a cold stable, but welcomed into a humble home, an ordinary home, and given the warm welcome of family.
 For Jesus, equality with God was not something to be grasped.
 Instead, He emptied Himself and took on the likeness of our flesh, being born into a family like yours.
 A family like mine.
 His birth was announced by angels, not to kings and queens, but to the humble and low and outcast in society.
 Remember, the wise men did not visit Christ until some time later, maybe more than a year.
 So Jesus remained in Bethlehem for a time among this poor, peasant family, among the shepherds.
-He remained long enough so that the magi from the east came to find Him and worship Him.
+He remained long enough so that the Kings from the east came to find Him and worship Him.
 Christ came to seek and save those who were lost, and what better way to make the appearance than to a peasant family.